DEFINITION OF EDITORIAL

-An editorial is a journalistic essay which either attempts (1) to inform or explain, (2) to persuade or convince, or (3) to stimulate insight on an entertaining or humorous manner.
+An editorial is a journalistic essay in print media which either attempts (1) to inform or explain, (2) to persuade or convince, or (3) to stimulate insight on an entertaining or humorous manner.
 As an essay the editorial may be having an introduction, a body, and a conclusion.
 In terms of various forms of composition, it may employ exposition, narration, description, or argumentation.
 Many of the definitions examined below have many characteristics attributed to essays.

 Generally speaking, an editorial is an expression of opinion based upon a selection of facts which present a truth in a new light-something that everyone knows which no one before ever thought of (William Allen White).

 An editorial may also be defined as a presentation of facts and opinion in concise, logical, pleasing order for the sake of entertaining, of influencing opinion, or of interpreting significant news in such a way that its importance to the average reader will .be clear (M. Lyle Spencer).

 The following points are common in most of the definitions:-

 1. Editorial is the official opinion of the newspaper.

 2. Though, editorial is the opinion of the newspaper but it is based on facts.

 3. Editorial explains an event in such a way that a general reader is able to understand the facts easily.